alessandrogentili001/LLM-Needs-a-Plan/README.md

 - [Tetris](https://github.com/potassco/pddl-instances/tree/master/ipc-2014/domains/tetris-sequential-satisficing)
 - [City Car](https://github.com/potassco/pddl-instances/tree/master/ipc-2014/domains/city-car-sequential-satisficing)

-Each of the selected probelms comes with a list of instances at different scale and complexity.
+Each of the selected problems comes with a list of instances at different scale and complexity.
+You can have an in depth look by reading [this](src/data/README.md).

 ### Models